swiftmailer/swiftmailer/doc/messages.rst

          $message->setTo(array('some@address.tld', 'other@address.tld'));

     You can mix personalized (addresses with a name) and non-personalized addresses in the same list by mixing the use of associative and non-associative array syntax.

     .. code-block:: php

          $message->setTo(array(
            'recipient-with-name@example.org' => 'Recipient Name One',
-           'no-name@example.org', //Note that this is not a key-value pair 'named-recipient@example.org' => 'Recipient Name Two'
+           'no-name@example.org', // Note that this is not a key-value pair 'named-recipient@example.org' => 'Recipient Name Two'
          ));